 If you've ever managed to watch Downton Abbey I guarantee you you have heard this European birdsong as part of the soundscape of this charming series.
 The sound suits the series.
 The starlings belong in that scenery.
 Thats why they're called European Starlings.

-In 1890 and 91, the starlings were introduced by an unwitting group who longed for North America to have all the birds Shakespeare ever mentioned in his writings.
+In 1890 and 91, the starlings were introduced by an unwitting group with a romantic vision (cue Hallmark movies!) who longed for North America to have all the birds Shakespeare ever mentioned in his writings.
 A total of 100 starlings were released by that group in Central Park in New York City and their surplanting to North America was unfortunately a resounding success.
 With a current number in excess of 200+ million they have become a nuisance bird across multiple levels.
 They compete for food and nesting resources, they flock in the thousands to become dangerous at airports, they decimate crops, and if you're "lucky" enough to have them at your feeders, you know your seed costs just ramped up and the birds that you actually want to see aren't likely going to come by.